oldnordic/ai-coder-assistant/README.md

 > To make use of the machine learning capabilities, install a PyTorch build that
 > matches your GPU (CUDA for NVIDIA or ROCm for AMD).
 Otherwise the application
 > will fall back to CPU execution, which can be noticeably slower.

+> **Ollama**
+> To use the built-in Ollama integration you must have Ollama installed and the service running before launching the app.